-The Crescent City, the Big Easy, NOLA — whatever you call it, New Orleans should be at the top of your bucket list!
-Here are the best things do to in New Orleans that you won’t want to miss.
+The Crescent City, the Big Easy, NOLA — whatever you call it, New Orleans is one of those places everyone should experience at least once!
+Here are the best things to do in New Orleans that you won’t want to miss.

 Best Things To Do in New Orleans